 - Next, drain, rinse, and pat dry the canned beans.
 Set aside.

-- Afterwards, line a baking sheet with parchment paper.
+- Afterward, line a baking sheet with parchment paper.

 - In a single layer, add the beans and carrots onto the baking sheet.